Healing Bone Fractures

 Exercise.
 It is important to keep the body active, also after a bone fracture.
 Do not let the injury become an excuse not to exercise.
 Regardless of what you have fractured, there will always be other parts of the body you can move.

 It is important to strengthen muscles, blood circulation and respiration to maintain a healthy body and a good circulation.

 The growth hormone HGH (Human Growth Hormone) is important for maintaining good brain function, energy levels, muscle and bone mass, cell division, reparation of DNA in the cells and metabolism.
-The best one can do is avoiding fast carbohydrates like white sugar, pasta, white bread and potatoes.
+The best one can do avoiding fast carbohydrates like white sugar, pasta, white bread and potatoes.
 Eat instead complex carbohydrates like vegetables, which are converted slowly into sugar in the stomach and intestines and that have a low glycaemic index (GI).
-This will facilitate release of the natural growth hormone from the pituitary.
+This will facilitate the release of the natural growth hormone from the pituitary.

 Too much fat in the diet will also inhibit production and release of growth hormones, so it is best to eat food with less than 25-30% fat.
 Consuming as little calories as possible also stimulates the formation of growth hormones.

 Regular exercise is one of the best ways to increase the amount of growth hormones.